vedicodes/game-save-backup-manager-reimagined/README.md

 # Game Save Backup Manager - Reimagined

-A modern, interactive, and robust command-line tool for managing your game save backups, re-implemented with a TUI (Terminal User Interface) using Bubble Tea and Lipgloss.
+A modern, interactive, and robust command-line tool for managing your game save backups, built with a clean, maintainable architecture using Bubble Tea and Lipgloss.

+## Architecture

+This application follows industry-standard software architecture principles:

+- **Controller-Based UI**: Clean separation between UI logic and business logic
+- **Service Layer**: Dedicated backup service for all backup operations
+- **State Management**: Centralized state transitions and validation
+- **Component Architecture**: Reusable UI components with consistent styling
+- **Configuration Management**: Persistent settings with automatic first-run setup
+- **No Magic Numbers**: All layout constants centralized for maintainability

 ## Features